 - 1. When planting in tubs indoors, lay the plastic drop sheet on the floor to protect the floor. - 2.
 Empty 1/3 bag of soil into each tub. - 3.
-Mix 1 scoop (4 tablespoons) of Potato Plant Food thoroughly into the soil for each tub. - 4.
+Mix 2 scoops (8 tablespoons) of potato plant food thoroughly into the soil for each tub. - 4.
 Dig five small wells in the soil of each tub evenly in a circle around the tub, about 10 cm from the outside edge. - 5.
 Place five seed potatoes into the small wells from step 8, sprouts facing UPWARDS. - 6.
 Cover the potatoes with more soil from the tub. - 7.
 Choose a cool, safe INDOOR location for the tubs. - 8.
 Give your tubs a good drink of water; approximately 4 cups of water per tub.